Ability to Cover Basic Needs

 4) Consider also integrating the following complementary indicators in your M&E system:

-- % of beneficiaries not using the full voucher value by the end of validity period
+- % of beneficiaries not using the full value of the provided cash-based assistance

 - % of cash recipients who spent at least [specify the percentage] of the provided cash on meeting their basic needs